Diagonal Packing for Efficient Homomorphic Sparse Matrix-Vector Multiplication: Iterative-Improvement Heuristics for 2DPP

-$\operatorname{abw}$ maximises the minimum nonzero distance to the main diagonal across all nonzeros.
-This problem is the ``dual'' of bandwidth minimisation and is NP-complete~\citep{leung1984some}.
-For mesh graphs, sharp bounds and constructions are known~\citep{miller1989separation,raspaud2009antibandwidth}.
+and the \emph{anti-bandwidth} of $\Ab$, $ \operatorname{abw}(\mathbf{\Ab}) \;=\; \max_{\pi} \; aw(\Ab_\pi) $ is the largest anti-width over all possible mappings. $\operatorname{abw}$ maximizes the minimum nonzero distance to the main diagonal across all nonzeros.
+This problem is the ``dual'' of bandwidth minimization and is NP-complete~\citep{leung1984some}.
+For mesh graphs, bounds and constructions exist~\citep{miller1989separation,raspaud2009antibandwidth}.

 Let $u$ be a corner vertex in the rectangular grid $G = (V,E)$ of size $m\times k$.
 The {\sc Miller-Pritikin}~(MP) algorithm initiates BFS from $u$ to construct levels $L_i=\{v\in V:d(u,v)=i\}$ for $i\in\{0,1,\dots,m+k-2\}$.
 On the grid, edges only join consecutive levels, i.e., every edge in $E$ has one endpoint in $L_i$ and the other in $L_{i\pm 1}$.
 Consequently, if $i\equiv j\pmod 2$, there is no edge between any vertex in $L_i$ and any vertex in $L_j$.
 Motivated by this fact,~\cite{miller1989separation} orders the vertices level by level in two parity blocks: (1) the even levels $L_{even} = (L_0, L_2,\dots)$ and (2) odd levels $L_{odd} =(L_1, L_3,\dots)$, so the final permutation $\pi^{\star}_{mp}$ is obtained by concatenating $L_{even}$ and $L_{odd}$.
 Within each level, the vertices are ordered arbitrarily, as the grid structure ensures that there are no intra-level edges.
 Although this algorithm is optimal on grid graphs, it still performs well on general graphs, as detailed in Section~\ref{sec:exp}.